resuly/Traffic4Cast-2021/README.md

 # Traffic4cast 2021
 This repository includes 3DResNets and SparseUNet used for NeurIPS Traffic4Cast Competition 2021.
 A short paper that describes all details can be found at [http://arxiv.org/abs/2111.05990](http://arxiv.org/abs/2111.05990).

+Update 14 Dec 2021: Our works have been presented at Traffic4Cast Special Session at NeurIPS 2021.
+The slides can be found under this repository.
+Thank all organizers and speakers who made this fabulous event.
+More information: [https://www.iarai.ac.at/traffic4cast/](https://www.iarai.ac.at/traffic4cast/)

 ## Requirements
 The conda environment with PyTorch1.9.1 and cuda11.1 is recommended.